Alinda Nortje is the founder and Chairperson of the Board of Free To Grow.

 - Formal and informal coaching of Executives in client organisations regarding Employee Engagement

-- Setting up and presenting a series of interactive educational sessions on Employee Engagement in Cape Town, Johannesburg and Durban to build awareness and share knowledge around the topic (2013-2017)
+- Developing and presenting a series of interactive educational sessions on Employee Engagement in Cape Town, Johannesburg and Durban to build awareness and share knowledge around the topic (2013-2018)

 - Establishing the EECoP (Employee Engagement Community of Practice, a vehicle for organisations to share best practices in Employee Engagement) in Cape Town early in 2016.
 The EECoP will be expanded to Gauteng in 2017

 - Guest lecturing role at the University of Stellenbosch Business School.